 Do I Need Planning Permission for My New Conservatory?

 When you’re planning a new conservatory for your home, it’s important to know whether you’re keeping to the specific regulations and rules.
-Chances are though that you’re already stressing about how you’re going to afford the project, so the last thing you want to be thinking about is planning permission and building regulations!
+Chances are, though, that you’re already stressing about how you’re going to afford the project, so the last thing you want to be thinking about is planning permission and building regulations!

-That’s why at Starglaze, we’ve created this impartial guide to help break down the jargon and help you to understand what conservatory is right for your home!
+That’s why at Starglaze, we’ve created this impartial guide to help break down the jargon and help you understand what conservatory is right for your home!

-What is Planning Permission?
+What Is Planning Permission?

 Planning permission is concerned with the appearance of buildings, the impact they have on the immediate environment and highway access.